Miktor/Catel.ReSharper/deployment/InnoSetup/template/readme.txt

-Catel.Resharper readme
+Catel.ReSharper readme
 ======================

-Catel.Resharper is a plugin for Resharper with lots of convenience features.
+Catel.ReSharper is a plugin for ReSharper with lots of convenience features.

-For more information, visit http://catel.codeplex.com
+For more information, visit http://www.catelproject.com

 Searching for documentation?
-Visit http://catel.catenalogic.com
+Visit http://www.catelproject.com